-Its lead in the market has seen it secured over 111 5g commercial agreement and has publicly announced 60 contracts, all of which will translate to more revenue from equipment sales in 2021 for Ericsson.
+Its lead in the market has seen it secured over 111 5g commercial agreements and has publicly announced 60 contracts, all of which will translate to more revenue from equipment sales in 2021 for Ericsson.

 The global 5G infrastructure market size was valued at USD 1.9 billion in 2019 and is expected to grow at a Compound Annual Growth Rate (CAGR) of 106.4% from 2020 to 2027.

-As network carriers race to roll-out 5g network in 2021, Ericsson is set to rank in huge revenue supplying equipment to the numerous major carriers it has on its books.
+As network carriers race to roll out 5g network in 2021, Ericsson is set to rank in huge revenue supplying equipment to the numerous major carriers it has on its books.

 Ericsson currently has contracts with major carriers such as AT&T, SoftBank, Sprint, T-Mobile, Verizon, China Mobile, Etisalat, Deutsche Telekom, China Telecom, SK Telecom, MTN, DiGi, DirecTV, BT, and Orange France to mention but a few.

 There’s no hiding that Ericsson is my favorite 5G infrastructure stock for 2021.
-The company is expanding its reach after acquiring Cradlepoint (the market-leader for Wireless Edge WAN solution).
+The company is expanding its reach after acquiring Cradlepoint (the market leader for Wireless Edge WAN solution).
 This singular move puts Ericsson in a position to dominate the 5g Enterprise market.

 According to Verified Market Research, the Global 5G Enterprise Market was valued at USD 920 million in 2018 and is projected to reach USD 29.12 billion by 2026, growing at a CAGR of 54.00% from 2019 to 2026.